tiffanyadu/100-days-of-code-2/log.md

 * character classes + shorthand

 **Thoughts:** Feel like I have a better understanding of the regex syntax after going through this lesson – it's still a lot to remember though.

+### Day 22: November 23, 2018

+**Today's Progress:** Finished the Regular Expressions and started the Debugging sections (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.
+Reviewed the following:
+* how to specify upper, lower, and exact number of matches and how to check for all or none
+* positive & negative lookaheads
+* capture groups

+**Thoughts:** Feeling quite confused with the more complicated concepts towards the end of the RegEx lessons.
+Maybe it will just take some practice to get comfortable with lookaheads and capture groups, but I had a hard time solving the last couple of challenges without any hints.